AnkitaxPriya/Chatter/README.md

 For getting started with React.js

 ## About the project
-This is a simple chat application with the following basic features:
+Chatter is a simple real-time chat application with the following basic features:
 - Login page
 - Multi-user chatting platform
 - Send pictures